dk81/R_datawrangling/README.md

 # R_datawrangling
-R Experimental Work In Data Wrangling With dplyr and tidyr
+R Experimental Work In Data Wrangling With Mostly dplyr and tidyr